Shrek53/misc-scripts/README.md

 Then install the requirements needed to run your project from `requirements.txt` inside the virtual environment.
 Your Project will be inside projects/ directory and virtual environment for your project will inside the venv directory. your virtual environment will be named as `venv_your_project_name` .

+After that a service and nginx configuation for you Application will be generated in the associated directory.